cstarrett/cstarrett.github.io/_posts/2022-08-12-sustainable-entrepreneurship.md

 There has got to be another way.

-If we are going to innovate clean technology to turn around the damage we're doing to our planet, we're not going to succeed by doing it from the same take-make-waste mindset that got us here.
+If we are going to innovate green technology to turn around the damage we're doing to our planet, we're not going to succeed by doing it from the same take-make-waste mindset that got us here.

 How is it sustainable to extract time, talent, and energy from people in order to maximize profit — even if that profit is going to support green technology?